rlugojr/sample-apps/example-elk-stack/README.md

 We will be setting up a pipeline with a syslog input, and two outputs- one for elasticsearch, and one for stdout (which will make debugging easier).

-So far, so good - a sketch of our pipeline would look like this:
+So far, so good - let's build up a pipeline for our logstash instance.
+A logstash pipeline (`logstash/syslog-sample-app/pipeline.conf`) sending to elasticsearch starts out looking like this:

 ```code
 input